Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 And what's happened?

-You’re quietly high-fiving yourself in the fish room. and you should be
+You’re quietly high-fiving yourself in the fish room.
+(And we’re high-fiving you, too.)

 You’re probably thinking, "Sweet.
 My biofilter is dialed in now, right?
 Job done."